A summer guide to beating the heat at Atlanta’s best public pools

 Steve Lundquist Aquatic Center

-Clayton County swimmers can visit the Steve Lundquist Aquatic Center for something special, a warm-up pool.
-The center features a separate lap pool for exercise and an open pool area for recreation.
+Clayton County swimmers can visit the Steve Lundquist Aquatic Center for something special, a warm water hydro-therapy pool.
+The center also features a separate lap pool for exercise and an open pool area for recreation.

 “We feature the area’s only warm water hydro-therapy pool,” Clayton County Parks and Recreation said on its website.
 “This pool is perfect for people with bone or joint problems and others looking for no impact exercise.
 We offer an assortment of water aerobics classes of varying intensity including H2O Works, Aqua Fusion, Arthritis Aerobics and our ever popular Aqua Boot Camp.”

-Hours: Due to scheduling constraints, Clayton County Parks and Recreation suggests calling ahead for the most up to date information regarding swim availability before visiting.
-If you are considering visiting the center, call 678-479-5133 for the most up to date hours of operation.
+Hours: Due to scheduling constraints, Clayton County Parks and Recreation suggests calling ahead (678-479-5133) for the most up to date information regarding swim availability before visiting.

-Price: Resident adults age 18-54 pay $3, residents 55 years old or older and resident children 17 years old or younger pay $2 for admission.
+Price: Residents ages 18-54 pay $3, residents age 55 or older and residents age 17 or younger pay $2 for admission.
 Non-resident adults pay $5, non-resident seniors and non-resident children pay $3.
 Passes range from $5 for senior residents to $60 for adult non-residents and range from yearly to monthly.

 Swim lessons: Visit claytonparks.com to apply.